deepentropy/tvscreener/README.md

 ## Parameters

-For Options and Filters, please check the [notebooks](https://github.com/deepentropy/tvscreener/tree/main/notebooks) for examples.
+For detailed usage examples, see the documentation and notebooks below.

 ## Styled Output